‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 Charlie Webb and the ‘Champions of England’.

-Facing 1st Division Champs Aston Villa at Stamford Bridge in front of 13,000 fans, Brighton won by the only goal, scored by Irish International Charlie Webb.
+Facing First Division winners Aston Villa at Stamford Bridge in front of 13,000 fans, Brighton won by the only goal, scored in the 72nd minute by Irish International inside left Charlie Webb.

 On their return to Brighton after the win, fans packed the area around the train station to welcome their heroes home.
 The local Sussex Daily News suggested that Albion could now be dubbed ‘Champions of England’.

-Charlie Webb carried on playing until 1915.
-He would then would go on to serve the club as manager from 1919 until the end of the 1946-47 season when, at the age of 60, he handed over responsibility for first-team affairs to Tommy Cook, remaining with the club for two more years before his retirement.
+Awarded a benefit in 1921, Webb went on to become a major figure throughout the club’s early days keeping his role as manager until the end of the 1946-47 season )at one time turning down an approach from Spurs to become their manager) and becoming known as ‘Mr Albion’.
+Then, at the age of 60 and having led the club for 1,215 matches he handed over responsibility for first-team affairs to Tommy Cook, remaining with the club for two more years before his retirement.

 Pom Pom and Bullet

-In this period Albion had a fine side including the likes of Bob ‘Pom Pom’ Whiting in goal and Billy ‘Bullet’ Jones up front and they also claimed the Southern Charity Cup in the same season that they won the Charity Shield.
+In the pre-WW1 period Albion had a fine side including the likes of Bob ‘Pom Pom’ Whiting in goal and Billy ‘Bullet’ Jones up front and they also claimed the Southern Charity Cup in the same season that they won the Charity Shield.

 Shooting Practice